How long has the family at SnapSports® been around?

 Another option for full enclosures is to use 10' high fencing on the ends and a mix of heights on the sides.
 Sides that are 10' high at the ends, but drop to 5' high toward the middle of the court (about 30' from each end) look great.

-- YES!
+YES!
 We offer the top rated modular sports surfacing on the planet today.
-Out patent systems deliver professional level performance and safe playing surface for athletes the world over.
+Out patented systems deliver professional level performance and safe playing surface for athletes the world over.

 - A FIBA Associate Manufacturer, The International Governing Body For Basketball

 - The Official Playing Surface Of The United States Futsal Federation (USFF)

 - The Official Playing Surface Of Usa Team Handball